aredfox/electron-starter/README.md

     }
 };
 ```
+Note that whenever a task doesn't return a stream, it must call the callback function.

 ## Less
 I've chosen [less](http://lesscss.org/), but you could easily replace it with sass if you chose to do so.
 The task gulp task "css:less" will compile all "*.less" files and bundle them into one "stylesheet.css.min" file in the output "app/views/styles" folder.